symfony/symfony-docs/security.rst

 Setting Individual User Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most applications require more specific access rules.

-For instance, a user
-should be able to only edit their *own* comments on a blog.
-Voters allow you
+For instance, a user should be able to only edit their *own* comments on a blog.

-to write *whatever* business logic you need to determine access.
+Voters allow you to write *whatever* business logic you need to determine access.
 Using
 these voters is similar to the role-based access checks implemented in the
 previous chapters.

-Read :doc:`/security/voters` to learn how to implement
+Please read :doc:`/security/voters` to learn how to implement
 your own voter.

 Checking to see if a User is Logged In (IS_AUTHENTICATED_FULLY)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you *only* want to check if a user is logged in (you don't care about roles), you have two options.

-First, if you've given *every* user ``ROLE_USER``, you can check for that role.
-Otherwise, you can use a special "attribute" in place of a role::
+If you've given *every* user ``ROLE_USER``, you can check for that role.

+Alternatively, you can use a special "attribute" in place of a role::

     // ...